Guru & Avalokiteshvara: The Remainder of the Text

 you dissolve into the undissipating drop at the center of my eight-petalled heart.

-That visualization of the guru in front of us, by the way – it shouldn’t be life-sized.
+That visualization of the guru in front of us, by the way, it shouldn’t be life-sized.
 It is very small.
-As we do in any shamatha practice where you visualize a Buddha in front of you, it’s made of transparent light, alive (not a statue), certainly three-dimensional (not a painting), and it’s very small.
-It comes to the top of your head and gets even smaller to be able to go down the central channel, and it dissolves into and merges, becomes one, with your clear-light mind and the subtlest energy of that clear-light mind.
+As we do in any shamatha practice where we visualize a Buddha in front of us, it’s made of transparent light, alive (not a statue), certainly three-dimensional (not a painting), and it’s very small.
+It comes to the top of our head and gets even smaller to be able to go down the central channel, and it dissolves into and merges, becomes one, with our clear-light mind and the subtlest energy of that clear-light mind.

-The text doesn’t explicitly say you do any meditation on voidness here.
+The text doesn’t explicitly say that we do any meditation on voidness here.
 There’s no fault in adding it, but it’s not specified in the text.
-There’s no mention of your body dissolving or anything like that, like in a self-generation.
-But of course many things can be added to this type of practice, so it could be added if one wants to or if you’re instructed to do so.
-But a pure guru-yoga doesn’t have that.
+There’s no mention of our body dissolving or anything like that, like in a self-generation.
+Of course, many things can be added to this type of practice, so it could be added if one wants to or if we’re instructed to do so.
+However, a pure guru-yoga doesn’t have that.

 Now, right at that spot,